remotemobprogramming/mob/README.md

 curl -s https://raw.githubusercontent.com/remotemobprogramming/mob/master/install.sh | sh
 ```

+You can also install it on macOS via homebrew: `brew install remotemobprogramming/brew/mob`.

-## How to use it?
+## How to use

+You only need three commands: `mob start`, `mob next`, and `mob done`.

 [![asciicast](https://asciinema.org/a/321885.svg)](https://asciinema.org/a/321885)

-## How does it work?
+## How does it work

-You only need three commands.

 - `mob start` creates branch `mob-session` and pulls from `origin/mob-session`
 - `mob next` pushes all changes to `origin/mob-session`in a `mob next [ci-skip]` commit
 - `mob done` squashes all changes in `mob-session` into staging of `master` and removes `mob-session` and `origin/mob-session`

-There are a few more commands and options for even more convenience.

-- `mob start 10` also creates a ten minute timer
+- `mob timer 10` start a ten minute timer
-- `mob start 10 share` also start screen sharing in Zoom (requires Zoom configuration)
+- `mob share` start screen sharing in Zoom (requires Zoom configuration)
+- `mob start 10` combines mob start and mob timer 10
+- `mob start 10 share` combines mob start and mob timer 10 and mob share
 - `mob status` display the mob session status and all the created WIP commits
 - `mob reset` deletes `mob-session` and `origin/mob-session`
-- `mob share` start screen sharing in Zoom (requires Zoom configuration)
+- `mob config` print configuration

-### Zoom Screenshare
+### Zoom Screen Share Integration

 The `mob share` feature uses the zoom keyboard shortcut "Start/Stop Screen Sharing".
 This only works if you
 - make the shortcut globally available (Zoom > Preferences > Keyboard Shortcuts), and